codahale/sneaker/README.md

 (**and you should**), you may need to provide a token via the `AWS_SESSION_TOKEN` environment variable.

+If you're using IAM instance roles, you may need to set the `AWS_REGION` environment variable to the AWS region you're using (e.g. `us-east-1`).

 ### Setting Up The Environment

 Sneaker requires two things: a KMS master key and an S3 bucket.